 Frostweed, or Verbesina virginica, is an herbaceous wildflower native to the eastern half of North America.
 A perennial, frostweed is a hardy, fast-growing plant that thrives in sunny, well-drained soil.
-It is often found in roadsides, fields, and other disturbed areas.
+It is often found on roadsides, fields, and other disturbed areas.

 Frostweed has been named for its propensity to form dramatic ice sculptures on cold winter days.
 On sunny days, the plant’s thick stems will exude a milky-white sap that quickly solidifies in cold temperatures.
 As the sap freezes and expands, the stems will split into several pieces, forming intricate patterns of ice known as “frost flowers”.
 The thick stems of the plant can remain frozen for days, making for a truly spectacular sight.